-We have put together a list of costs of good in Zimbabwe from 1982, going up every four years (1986, 1990…) for comparisons.
+We have put together a list of costs of goods in Zimbabwe from 1982, going up every four years (1986, 1990…) for comparisons.
 While this has not been done by professional economics scholars (see Poverty Datum Line (PDL) and more), we hope this will be representative, and real, and allow people to make some simple comparisons between “then” and “now” in an anecdotal manner.
 Selected August because it was “Show Week” in Harare.

 They are taken from newspapers (The Herald, Financial Gazette, etc.), both from paid advertisements and classifieds (e.g. second hand cars).
 In the case of advertisements, “sales” were avoided as these would not be usual prices.